 Whether bird watchers are enjoying birds from their backyards or out in the field, many individuals are faced with the question, is that a hairy or downy woodpecker?
 These two species are quite common, year-round visitors in North America and once you know what to look for, it is not as difficult as one would think to tell the difference between the two.
 While I was taking an ornithology course in college, we were taught to distinguish between the two species, by overall size and beak description.
 Although these two points of identification are a good place to start, sometimes they just aren’t enough.
 In this post, I would like to discuss further ways to help us determine the difference between these two species of woodpeckers.

 Size & Shape

 The hairy woodpecker (Leuconotopicus villosus), is a medium-sized bird and about the same size as a robin (9.25″ long).
-These woodpeckers are about 1/3 longer than the downy woodpecker and weigh almost 3 times as much.
+These woodpeckers are about 1/3 longer than the downy woodpecker and weigh almost three times as much.
 In comparison, the downy woodpecker (Picoides pubescens), is a small woodpecker, about the size of a house sparrow (about 6.5″ long).
 It can still be difficult to distinguish between the two species unless they are side by side.
 For further investigation, we will look at bill size.